CenturyLinkCloud/GettingStarted/Servers/Snapshot.md

 3. Select the **create snapshot** button in the dialog window, and the snapshot will be queued.

 4. Once the snapshot has been taken, it will appear in the **Server Info** column on the right side of the server status page.
+The name of the snapshot reflects the date and time the snapshot was taken.

   ![An existing server snapshot in the Control Portal](../images/servers-snapshot-3.png)